insideout10/wordlift-plugin/src/readme.txt

 **WordLift** organizes knowledge, **reducing the complexity of content management and digital marketing operations**, letting bloggers and site owner **focus on stories and communities**.
 It offers meaningful *cross-media discovery* and *recommendations* that **increases content quality, exposure, trustworthiness and readership engagement**. <br />
 **WordLift** also publishes *linked data* as a new way to syndicate content and create new business models. <br />

+= Why is it important to organize my content and publish it as Linked Data? =

+Organizing web content around concepts rather than traditional web pages helps both users and machines finding and accessing it, improves **navigation**, **content re-use**, **content repurposing** and **search engine rankings**. <br />
+**Enriching content** with *contextual information*, *links* and *media*, from custom vocabularies and/or the wealth of **open data** available on the web, brings the user experience to a new level of engagement. <br />
+Structuring content with **richer metadata** and publishing it as [linked data](http://docs.wordlift.it/en/latest/key-concepts.html#linked-open-data) makes it **discoverable and searchable**, providing new ways of reaching targets.

+= Who is WordLift for? =

+**WordLift** is for all *bloggers*, *journalists*, and *content creators* publishing and fighting for readers’ attention on the web. <br />
+Online publishers and broadcasters like BBC, Financial Times, New York Times, Washington Post, Reuters and Associated Press are investing in **dynamic semantic publishing** and use [linked open data](http://docs.wordlift.it/en/latest/key-concepts.html#linked-open-data) to organise their news portals and content applications. <br />

+**WordLift** democratizes the field, bringing to the hands of all web content creators and publishers the technology to efficiently organize their content creation process and reach their tribes. <br />

+**WordLift** helps you create your own **knowledge graph** using the same technologies that giants like *Facebook*, *IBM* and *Google* are using to monetise their vast amount of data.

 = How does it work? =

+To know more about how **WordLift** works, please [watch the step-by-step video tutorials](https://wordlift.io/#how-it-works) on our [website](https://wordlift.io). <br />
-**WordLift** is a semantic editor and works in subsequent stages.
+**WordLift** works in subsequent stages.
 The first step provides a full text analysis and suggests entities and relationships to the user, classifying contents according to concepts stored in the *semantic graph* (DBpedia, Wikidata, GeoNames, etc.) and using schema.org vocabulary.
 Textual contents are structured: they can now be processed by machines and be connected to other datasets.
-Users can then create new entities, to complement the entities suggested automatically and form a proprietary vocabulary, according to the editorial plan. <br />
+Users can also create new entities, to complement the entities suggested automatically and form a proprietary vocabulary, according to the editorial plans. <br />
+**WordLift** also assists writers suggesting links, media and providing a set of powerful visualization widgets to connect and recommend alternative content. <br />

-**WordLift** provides means to record all these relationships in a graph database combining structured, semistructured and unstructured data, which allows queries like *“find all contents related to concept_y and relevant for target_z”*. <br />
+Finally **WordLift** provides means to record all these relationships in a graph database combining structured, semistructured and unstructured data, which allows queries like *“find all contents related to concept_y and relevant for target_z”*. <br />

-Watch the [video tutorials](https://wordlift.io/#how-it-works) on our [website](https://wordlift.io). <br />
+= Why is WordLift innovative =

+**WordLift** is **first-to-market** following a **“content organization” approach** which allows the classification and direct exploitation of proprietary content and structured metadata. <br />
+**Wordlift** helps publishers create their **knowledge graph**, *exploit it* and *monetize it*. <br /> Finally **WordLift** complements the offer of plug-ins such as *SEO Ultimate* or *Yoast* **automatically adding schema.org mark-ups** to content, allowing search engines to properly index pages, increasing traffic from organic searches.

+= Who owns the structured metadata created with WordLift? =

+**You do!** We believe content creators should retain the commercial value of their content and all the data they create, and exploit it through new business models based on **content syndication**, **data-as-a-service** and a stronger **relationship with their audience**. <br />
+This is stated in our [Terms of Service](https://wordlift.io/terms-of-service) and our [Privacy Policy](https://wordlift.io/privacy/) as well!

 == Screenshots ==